borisfaure/terminology/README.md

 sudo ninja -C build install
 ```

+At the end of this file is more complete information on cimpiling and
+installing.

-Note: to make terminology work with input methods in general you need:
+**NOTE:** to make terminology work with input methods in general you need:

 ``` sh
 export ECORE_IMF_MODULE="xim"